The “Date of Separation” Carries Significant Legal Consequences

 The second and final element to the date of separation analysis is there must be a finding that one spouse intended to end the marriage.
 The court must determine that the spouse subjectively intended to end the marriage; however, the court must also find that the spouse did some act to objectify her intent.
 For example, the spouse may have told her friend that she was going to file for divorce, or perhaps she sent an email to her husband that the marriage was ending.
 In any event, both a physical separation and an intention to terminate the marriage is required for the date of separation.

 Contact our attorneys today to schedule your consultation

-We offer a private consultation and our lawyers are skilled in properly filling out divorce pleadings and determining the proper date of separation.
+At Wilkinson & Finkbeiner, we offer a private consultation and our San Diego divorce lawyers are skilled in properly filling out divorce pleadings and determining the proper date of separation.
 Please send us an email or call our office at (619) 284-4113 where our partners will be able to speak with you directly.